Bruce Cabot: Early roles

 Cabot appeared in nearly 100 feature films.
 He made his debut in an uncredited bit part in an episode of the serial Heroes of the Flames (1931).
 In Ann Vickers (1933), he portrays a soldier who seduces a naive woman (Irene Dunne), and gets her pregnant before he leaves for the war.
 He then appeared in King Kong (also 1933), which became an enormous success and established Cabot as a star.

 He also portrays villains in several productions, appearing as a gangster boss in Let 'Em Have It (1935) and as the Huron warrior Magua opposite Randolph Scott in The Last of the Mohicans (1936).
 He co-stars with Spencer Tracy in Fritz Lang's first Hollywood film, Fury (1936), playing the leader of a lynch mob.
 He also appears with Errol Flynn in Michael Curtiz's epic Western Dodge City, which in 1939 was one of Warner Bros.'s biggest hits.

 He tested for the lead role of the Ringo Kid in John Ford's Stagecoach (1939), but John Wayne was cast in the part.
 A consistent box-office draw, Cabot appeared in many movies at many studios before leaving Hollywood to serve in World War II.

 War service and return to Hollywood

-Cabot enlisted in December 1942 and, after Officer Training School in Miami Beach, was commissioned a first lieutenant in the U.S. Army Air Force.
+Cabot enlisted in December 1942 and, after Officer Training School in Miami Beach, was commissioned as a first lieutenant in the U.S. Army Air Force.
+In 1943 Cabot was an Air Transport Command operations officer in Tunis.